-In this article, the first article of a six-part series on the infamous Yulin Dog Meat Festival, we examine the origins of the festival and how it has progressed over the past 12 years.
+In this article, the first article of a six-part series on the infamous Yulin Dog Meat Festival, we examine the origins of the festival, the appalling animal cruelty, and how it has progressed over the past 12 years.

 In subsequent articles, we will explore the mass illegality that underpins this horrendous event, and the domestic and international response to the Yulin Festival.
 We will wrap up with some ways you can get involved and help end this cruel and inhumane event and trade for good.